The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

-Figure\,\ref{fig:real} (A) plots the syncreactivity $\Xi$ of networks from different domains versus the network size $N$.
+Figure\,\ref{fig:real} \textbf{a} plots the syncreactivity $\Xi$ of networks from different domains versus the network size $N$.
 We see that on average, neural, trade, biological, and genetics networks are less reactive than social, metabolic, and file-sharing (Gnutella) networks.
 We also see that most of the more reactive networks have a larger number of nodes.
-Figure\,\ref{fig:real} (B) is a plot of the syncreactivity $\Xi$ vs. the density, defined as the number of directed links in the network divided by $N^2$, for the same set of real networks in Fig.\,\ref{fig:real} (A).
-We see that the density correlates well with the syncreactivity, i.e., sparser (denser) networks have lower (higher) syncreactivity $\Xi$.
-Figure\,\ref{fig:real} (C) is a plot of the syncreactivity $\Xi$ vs. the synchronizability index $-\Bar{\lambda}_2$ (the larger $-\Bar{\lambda}_2$, the more synchronizable the network) for the same set of real networks in Fig.\ \ref{fig:real} (A).
-Networks that are in the top right corner of the plot (e.g., neural) are more synchronizable and less reactive than those in the bottom left corner (e.g., metabolic) and therefore they are more prone to synchronization both transiently and asymptotically.
+Figure\,\ref{fig:real} \textbf{b} is a plot of the syncreactivity $\Xi$ vs. the density, defined as the number of directed links in the network divided by $N^2$, for the same set of real networks in Fig.\,\ref{fig:real} \textbf{a}.
+We see that the density correlates well with the syncreactivity, i.e., sparser (denser) networks have {higher (lower)} syncreactivity $\Xi$.
+Figure\,\ref{fig:real} \textbf{c} is a plot of the syncreactivity $\Xi$ vs. the synchronizability index $-Re(\lambda_2)$ (the larger $-Re(\lambda_2)$, the more synchronizable the network) for the same set of real networks in Fig.\ \ref{fig:real} \textbf{a}.
+Networks that are in the {bottom right} corner of the plot (e.g., neural) are more synchronizable and less reactive than those in the {top left} corner (e.g., metabolic) and therefore they are more prone to synchronization both transiently and asymptotically.
 This is consistent with a conjecture that synchronization has been an evolutionary relevant principle in the formation of neural networks, but not in the formation of social, metabolic, and file-sharing networks \cite{Montgomery2023Evolutionary}.

-In Supplementary Note 13 we have also plotted $\Xi$ vs other measures of synchronizability for directed networks such as the real-part eigenratio $\Bar{\lambda}_2 / \Bar{\lambda}_N$ and the maximum imaginary part $\mathcal{I}$ among all eigenvalues of the Laplacian \cite{Ba:Pe02,Report}.
-Further information on the real networks considered can be found in the table in Supplementary Note 14.
+In Supplementary Note 17, we have also plotted $\Xi$ {vs an index of non-normality} and other measures of synchronizability for directed networks such as the real-part eigenratio $Re(\lambda_2) / Re(\lambda_N)$ and the maximum imaginary part $I_{\max}$ among all eigenvalues of the Laplacian \cite{Ba:Pe02,Report}.